 Straight My Teeth

 Another company that’s recently started offering remote orthodontics is Straight My Teeth.
 Their prices are much lower than either Smile Direct Club or Straight Teeth Direct, at £999 for a course of treatment.
 With a money-back guarantee if your impressions show that you’re not eligible for their aligners, there’s no financial risk to giving Straight My Teeth a try.
-You can take their free online assessment here to see if you're a good candidate for these aligners, or read our full review here.
+You can take their free online assessment here to see if you're a good candidate for these aligners, or read our full review of Straight My Teeth.

 For a quick overview of these three options, check out this table or read our guide to Invisalign alternatives.